How Request to Pay safeguards the UK’s 24 million financially vulnerable

 The message from the data security industry is clear.
 For billers, mobile payments might well be the way to go, but Pay by Link isn’t the ideal route to get you there.

-One way billers can make a difference—to find the right balance with payers, safeguard their financial wellbeing and simplify reconciliation—is to adopt a secure mobile payment solution that gives bill payers more empowerment.
+One way billers can make a difference—to find the right balance, simplify reconciliation, and safeguard financially vulnerable customers and their financial well-being—is to adopt a secure mobile payment solution that gives empowers customers to pay on their terms.
 According to the UK payments industry, that solution is Request to Pay.

 Timing is everything—“Request to Pay could be a major contributor to protecting vulnerable payers”

 Request to Pay is a messaging ecosystem makes secure payment requests possible.
 It allows bill payers to bring all of their bills together in one place, prioritise spending, and communicate with suppliers in a meaningful way.